i5hi/zulip-helper/README.md

 # ANSIBLE

-You will need to configure your local ansible with the following:
+You will need to configure your local ansible with the provided settings in the `ansible.cfg`

-- `ssh_args = -F /home/user/.ssh/config`
-This allows you to use your ssh aliases in /etc/ansible/hosts